Skip to content

 One will notice that every proverb uses a profession to describe this quirky human behavior.

-The Universality Scoring is shown in the lower right oval.
+The Universality Score is shown in the lower right hand oval.

 100% coincidence in the use of professions (blacksmith / shoemaker / street vendor / barber / weaver)